Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 ### Response 401 "Unauthorized"

-The client lacks authorization to access the resource, usually because the client is not logged in and the resource is invisible.
+The client lacks authorization to access the resource.
 The body is an object of the following schema:

 | Attribute | Type | Description |
 |-|-|-|